ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 - **Public**.
 Annotations, highlights, and comments made in Public groups are viewable to everyone—even to readers who have not signed up for an account on the Manifold instance in question—but only group members are able to leave annotations and highlights under the auspices of the group.
 Annotations made in public groups can be used by instructors to guide classroom conversation across sections, as a means to enhance/transform texts into scholarly editions, to organize engagement around public happenings occurring on campus or at a particular institution.
 - **Private**.
 Annotations, highlights, and comments made in Private groups are only visible to other members of the group.
 Private groups can be employed in the classroom setting as a means to facilitate discussion among specific students in a safe environment, without concern of unaffiliated members interrupting the flow and dynamic of that space.
 - **Anonymous**.
 Like Private groups, only fellow group members can see those annotations, highlights, and comments that have been committed to the group.
-Additionally the identities of group members are masked from one another—save the group's Creator, Moderator(s), and instance Administrators who are also group members—allowing for texts to be peer-reviewed in the system.
+Additionally the identities of group members are masked from one another—save the group’s Creator, Moderator(s), and instance Administrators who are also group members—allowing for texts to be peer-reviewed in the system.

 :::note
 Comment threads are disabled in Anonymous groups.
 However, readers annotating anonymously can still engage in cross-communication by adding an annotation of their own to the passage in question by way of the **Annotation** button, located below the quoted annotated passage.